-“You’re going to come with me, but we have to go up to the arcade first,” I told him and immediately left with Tom following close by.
-First, we went up to the arcade and to the Gamesroom, where the film was still playing.
-All the younger ones were riveted to the large screen and so were some of the teens.
+“You’re going to come with me, but we have to go up to the arcade first,” I told him immediately leaving with Tom following close by.
+First, we went up to the Arcade and the Gamesroom, where the film was still playing.
+All the younger ones were riveted to the large screen as were some of the teens.
 Kelly noticed our entrance, but just merely nodded at us.
-Noah looked up and acknowledged us, but frowned when I beckoned him over.
+Noah looked up, acknowledging us but frowned when I beckoned him over.

 “What’s going on?”
 He asked us as we stepped out of the room.

 “What?
 What do you want me to do?”